-Phages used in this study are described in Table S3.
+Phages used in this study are described in table S3.
 All phages were isolated from sewage water.

-Approximately 1 ml of sewage sample was added to 20 ml of LB, inoculated with 100 μl of overnight cultures of each P. aeruginosa clinical isolate, and incubated overnight at 37 °C with 180 rpm shaking.
-Samples were centrifuged at 3,000 × g for 15 min and filter-sterilized (0.2 μm PES).
+Approximately 1 ml of sewage sample was added to 20 ml of LB, inoculated with 100 μ l of overnight cultures of each P. aeruginosa clinical isolate, and incubated overnight at 37°C with 180 rpm shaking.
+Samples were centrifuged at 3000g for 15 min and filter-sterilized (0.2- μ m polyethersulfone).
 The phage-containing supernatant was serially diluted in LB and spotted onto double-layer agar (DLA) plates of the isolation strains for the detection of phages.
 Single plaques with distinct morphologies were picked with sterile toothpicks and spread with sterile paper strips onto fresh bacterial lawns.
 The procedure was repeated until a consistent plaque morphology was obtained.
-Phages from purified plaques were then produced in liquid media with their respective host, centrifuged, filter-sterilized, and stored as phage lysates at 4 °C. For EOP and liquid infection assays (see below), phage stocks were obtained from lysates prepared on PAO1 and their concentration normalized to ≈1x108 pfu/ml.
-Additional efforts were made to isolate phages for the P. aeruginosa clinical isolates that exhibited the highest phage-resistance.
+Phages from purified plaques were then produced in liquid media with their respective host, centrifuged, filter-sterilized, and stored as phage lysates at 4°C. For EOP and liquid infection assays (see below), phage stocks were obtained from lysates prepared on PAO1, and their concentration normalized to $\approx 1 \times 10^8$ plaque-forming units (pfu)/ml.
+Additional efforts were made to isolate phages for the P. aeruginosa clinical isolates that exhibited the highest phage resistance.
 This involved using sewage water from various sources and following the enrichment procedure outlined above, but with individual strains instead of mixtures.